stevedsun/stevedsun.github.io/content/posts/2022/2022-5-8_lexer_design.md

 }
 ```

 Once we have a struct, the next step is to parse tokens from the file and save their values into golang struct.
-We can copy the logic of the lexer to develop our fluentbit parser.
+We can copy the logic of the lexer to develop our fluent bit parser.

 In a lexer program, the target characters which we want to parse out are called "Token", Token is also the keyword that our parser program is searching for.
 A parser program will read characters in a file one by one, whenever it found a token, the parser saves the value between tokens into the final structure and go ahead.

 ## Parse a single token

-If we want to parse Section, we have to make the parser read characters one by one and stop at `[` character, which means the beginning of a Section.
-The parser must save the current state as `t_section` and keep parser reading until `]` character, the word between `[` and `]` is the Section value we need to persist into go struct.
+If we want to parse a Section, we have to make the parser read characters one by one and stop at `[` character, which means the beginning of a Section.
+The parser must save the current state as `t_section` and keep the parser reading until `]` character, the word between `[` and `]` is the Section value we need to persist into go struct.

 ```go